trixi-framework/HOHQMesh.jl/docs/src/github-git.md

     multiple times) by running `git reset HEAD~` (see also [Undo last commit](@ref)).
 However, this strategy only works if you have **not yet pushed your changes**.
-If you *did* push your changes, please talk to one of the principle developers on how to proceed.
+If you *did* push your changes, please talk to one of the principal developers on how to proceed.

 ### Keep your branch in sync with `main`
 For larger features with longer-living branches, it may make sense to